gamemaker1/bak/readme.txt

 	This project is licensed under AGPL 3.0.
 A copy of the license can be found in the /license.txt file.

-	bak 0.1.1 - A backup tool written in bash
-	Copyright (C) 2021 Vedant K (gamemaker1) <gamemaker0042 at gmail dot com>
+	bak unreleased - A backup tool written in bash Copyright (C) 2021 Vedant K (gamemaker1) <gamemaker0042 at gmail dot com>

 	This program is free software: you can redistribute it and/or modify